I wrote this for my writing class in Freshman year.

 Writing has always been a part of my life.
 I grew up reading my grandfather’s poetry and listening to my family and their friends critique each other.
 Yet, my interest in writing was not sparked until I read poems written in Standard Arabic.
 The repetitiveness of the Arabic language lured me in.
 The complexity of the language sounded simple to my ears.
 It was a spiritual experience; the poets were gods and I worshipped their words.
 However, I began leaning towards English in high school

 mostly because the ministry has a horrible curriculum for teaching Arabs Arabic when we began studying the works of Seamus Heaney.
-This resulted in my decision to study English Language and Literature, which did not last because I later switched to Journalism and then took up International Relations when it made me miserable.
+This resulted in my decision to study English Language and Literature, which did not last because I later switched to Journalism and then took up International Relations.
 Unfortunately, my writing consists of jumbled thoughts, grammatical mistakes, and an excessive misuse of semicolons.

 I am a typical person with unusual ways.
 My many sides along with myself tend to live outside the real world.
 Our youngest is a child that does not know how to frown, and our eldest is a grumpy old man with a stick.
 Our differences aside, we always enjoy our time together.
 We waste our money on material things we do not benefit from.
 We watch the same shows and we walk the same road.
 Hopefully, together we will make a reality out of our dreams.